Broadleaves

 Buckwheat (Mancan)

 Buckwheat is a fast establishing broadleaf that works great as a warm season cover crop.
 Buckwheat is also known for being a phosphorus scavenger.
-Which means it can take up more phosphorus efficiently than other plants.
-Being a short season plant around 45-60 days, it can still produce viable seed throughout the growing season.
-In a situation where the one plant is grazed it can drop a seed down to take that previous plant's spot to help prevent weeds.
-This plant while dropping and producing these seeds can also flower making it a great species for pollinators.
+This means it can take up phosphorus more efficiently than other plants.
+Being a short season plant with 45-60 day maturity, it can produce viable seed throughout the growing season.
+This reseeding ability helps it suppress weeds.
+Additionally, buckwheat is fast to flower, making it a great species for pollinators.
+Buckwheat can be a great addition to grazing mixes as well.

 from $1.05 per lb